Scarlett Camberos: Angel City (2023)

 Camberos was officially announced by Angel City as their new player on 29 March 2023, after paying a transfer fee to Club América.
 Camberos signed a two-year contract with the team.

 Scarlett Camberos made her team debut on April 2 coming on as a 67th-minute substitute in a 2–1 win versus Orlando Pride.
 In the last game of the season, Scarlett scored her first and only goal of the season in a 5–1 win over Portland Thorns that helped Angel City clinch their first ever playoff spot.

 Bay FC (2024)

 On December 12, 2023, Angel City announced they would be trading Camberos to NWSL expansion team Bay FC in exchange for $50,000 in allocation money and draft protection.

 Scarlett Camberos made her Bay FC season debut on March 17 against her former team, Angel City.
 Camberos started the game and played 66 minutes in Bay FC's 1-0 win.

 On May 17, Scarlett scored her first Bay FC goal in the 55th minute of a 2-1 win over San Diego Wave.
 Her right footed shot from 15 yards out leveled the game 1-1, before an own goal gave Bay FC the win.
 This helped snap their 5 game losing streak.

-Club América (2024–2025)
+Club América (2024–present)

 On 15 July 2024, Bay FC announced that it reached an agreement with Club América to transfer Camberos to her former club for an undisclosed transfer fee.

+On 17 May 2026, Camberos scored a penalty in a 3–0 victory over Monterrey in the second leg of the Clausura 2026 final, winning her first Liga MX Femenil championship (the club's third) and raising the trophy as team captain.
+Three days later, she scored a hat trick in a 4–1 win over Gotham FC in the CONCACAF W Champions Cup semifinals.
+In the final, she assisted twice and scored the last goal as América won 5–3 over the Washington Spirit, becoming continental champions.
+She was named the tournament's Best Player having set a record with 9 goal contributions in the competition.